Skip to main content

 Tags

 Tags can be thought of as attributes or slices of identity which can be applied to devices on your Managed Nebula network.
 They contain a key and a value, formatted as key:value.
-Each host can have multiple tags, and new tags can be created on-the-fly as you create or edit your hosts.
+Each host can have multiple tags, and new tags can be created on-the-fly as you create or edit your hosts, or in the Tags page.

 In our case, we can use a tag to indicate which employees should be considered admins, giving them SSH access to the webserver.
 Let's say that user-2 is an admin, and edit the user-2 host.
 Find the "Tags" field, and type user-type:admin.